-Crescent River is formed by the junction of the North Fork and Lake Fork tributaries, and flows southeast for 12 miles (19 km) to the northern shore of Tuxedni Bay near the entrance on the western coast of Cook Inlet, about 55 miles (89 km) northwest of Homer and 51 miles (82 km) southwest of Kenai, Alaska.
+Crescent River is formed by the junction of the North Fork and Lake Fork tributaries, that start in Lake Clark National Park and Preserve, and flows southeast for 12 miles (19 km) to the northern shore of Tuxedni Bay near the entrance on the western coast of Cook Inlet, about 55 miles (89 km) northwest of Homer and 51 miles (82 km) southwest of Kenai, Alaska.
 The local name was first reported in 1958 by the U.S. Geological Survey and is taken from Crescent Lake which lies along Lake Creek.
 Lake Creek starts from an unnamed glacier at an elevation of about 5,000 feet (1,524 m) on the southeastern flank of the Chigmit Mountains and flows 9 miles (14.5 km) to Crescent Lake, which is about 6 miles (10 km) long, and then another 4 miles (6.4 km) to Crescent River.

 The entire Crescent River watershed lies within Lake Clark National Park and Preserve.
 Public lands include Crescent Lake, the headwaters above the lake, and the upper portion of the North Fork.
 The Crescent River system contains all five species of Pacific salmon, sockeye salmon being the most important to the Cook Inlet commercial salmon industry.
 Sport fishermen also target the fish, and local rural residents use the rivers as a traditional subsistence fishery.
 The Alaska Department of Fish and Game has maintained a sonar fish counter on the river since 1979 and sockeye counts have ranged from about 20,000 to about 200,000 fish per year.
 Crescent River sockeye are managed under a biological escapement goal of 30,000 to 70,000 fish.
 Most of the salmon travel up the Lake Fork into Crescent Lake and spawn along its shores and tributaries.